-On average every dollar invested in flood protection can save \$5-8 in damages with some estimates showing that projects protecting water and waste treatment plants can produce \$31 in returns per \$1 invested.2 A recent report also found that adaptation measures can prevent job losses and increase employment growth.
+A recent report found that every dollar invested in flood protection saves up to \$318 in damages, and adaptation measures can prevent job losses and increase employment growth.
 In January 2024, the Government Accountability Office recommended that the U.S. Army Corps of Engineers include climate resilience in its day-to-day operations to better manage flood risk.